 - Key postural counterpose.

-- Strengthens the hands, wrists, arms, shoulders and back.
+- Strengthens the hands, wrists, arms, shoulders, lower and mid back.

 - Improves spinal mobility.

 - Can help to alleviate lower and upper back pain.

 Lie face down on your mat with your hands underneath your shoulders.
 Hug your arms close to your sides—elbows point straight up.
 Bring your legs about hip-width apart and press the tops of your feet into the mat.
 Check that your heels point straight up.

 Inhale, press into your palms and lift your head and chest off the mat.
 Exhale, draw your shoulders back and broaden across your collarbones.

 Look straight ahead to avoid the temptation to compress the back of your neck.